Diabetes Management,Healthy-diet

 While making your Idli and dosa batter, for example, substitute a portion of the rice with plain oats.
 Go for red or brown poha instead of the normal variety and garnish it with flaxseed power or sprouts instead of sev.

-In conclusion – learn to make smarter choices that are practical instead of trying (and failing) to give up a food that is part of your staple diet.
+Let’s learn to make smarter choices that are practical instead of trying (and failing) to give up a food that is part of your staple diet.

-How to cook rice for diabetes?
+What are the alternatives to rice for diabetes?

 - By Fitterfly Health-Team